Mao Yang

 Adam Ruff

-I grew up in New Brighton and moved to Minneapolis to attend college at Augsburg University and have been living in Minneapolis ever since with my two cats Prin and Gus!
-Whether I’m working at Advocating Change Together, sitting in a park birdwatching, or at a Timberwolves or Loons game, promoting disability inclusion is a passion in all aspects of my life.
-This passion started as a career path for me and has recently grown into a special interest in my personal life.
-I’m excited to be a part of the L’Arche community where I can contribute my skills professionally while exploring my personal connection to the disability community.
+Adam Ruff grew up in New Brighton and moved to Minneapolis to attend college at Augsburg University and has been living in Minneapolis ever since with his two cats Prin and Gus!
+Whether he’s working at Advocating Change Together, sitting in a park birdwatching, or at a Timberwolves or Loons game, promoting disability inclusion is a passion in all aspects of his life.
+This passion started as a career path for him and has recently grown into a special interest in his personal life.
+He’s excited to be a part of the L’Arche community where he can contribute his skills professionally while exploring his personal connection to the disability community.